Table of Contents

 You can duplicate hard disk image files on the same host to quickly produce a second virtual machine with the same operating system setup.
-However, you should only make copies of virtual disk images using the utility supplied with VirtualBox; see the section called “VBoxManage clonehd”.
+However, you should only make copies of virtual disk images using the utility supplied with VirtualBox; see Section 8.24, “VBoxManage clonehd”.
 This is because VirtualBox assigns a unique identity number (UUID) to each disk image, which is also stored inside the image, and VirtualBox will refuse to work with two images that use the same number.
 If you do accidentally try to reimport a disk image which you copied normally, you can make a second copy using VirtualBox's utility and import that instead.

 Note that newer Linux distributions identify the boot hard disk from

 the ID of the drive.
 The ID VirtualBox reports for a drive is determined